Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/00.Intro to Express & Full Stack JS/README.md

 1. Handlebars can be used for either client- or server-side rendering, but we are using it on the server-side only, so we'll use the `express-handlebars` node package.
 Use the installation and usage sections of the [repo's README](https://github.com/ericf/express-handlebars) to install this package into your project.
 1. Make sure you have a `views` folder with a `home.handlebars` template and a `layouts` folder in it.
 And in the `layouts` folder, include a `main.handlebars` template.
 There is boilerplate code for the main layout template in the `express-handlebars` README.
 1. Make your `/` route (root route) render your `home` template.
+1. OPTIONAL - Make a folder `views/partials` and in there add a `post.handlebars` partial.
+Can you use this partial to display your posts?

 #### Up next...
 Bower!